songyy0415/epsilon/poincare_junior/doc/simplification.md

 They are restored to the initial angle unit.

-An advanced reduction may be called again at after that because the created angle factors may be advanced reduced again.
+An advanced reduction may be called again after that because the created angle factors may be advanced reduced again.
 We can do this because, at this step, the expression is still mostly projected.

 ### Beautify